 Operations you can perform with local adjustments include tone (exposure, contrast, highlights and shadows, detail), color (white balance, saturation and vibrance) and detail (structure and noise).
 Each local adjustment layer can have completely different settings and work on different parts of your image.
 You can also use local adjustments to paint with color over part of a photo, to perform specialized tasks such as skin retouching or to replace the color of an object.

-Local adjustments are independent from the Effects tab; you can create a local adjustment while working in Effects, go back to Effects, and when you click on the Local tab, your local adjustments remain intact.
+Local adjustments are independent from the Develop and Effects tabs; you can create a local adjustment while working in Develop, switch to Effects, and when you click on the Local tab, your local adjustments remain intact.

 Local tab